winginitau/glitch/README.md

  - [example_grammar.gf](grammar/example_grammar.gf) for a simple grammar used in the example project.
  - [This](grammar/grammar.gf) is a more sophisticated grammar used in the [FodderFactory](https://github.com/winginitau/FodderFactory)

-An example self documenting program is included"
+An example self documenting program is included:
  - [example.ino](example/example.ino)
  - [my_funcs.h](example/my_funcs.h)
  - [my_funcs.cpp](example/my_funcs.cpp)